-CASP (Critical Assessment of Methods of Protein Structure Prediction) biannual competition provides an independent mechanism for the assessment of current methods in protein structure modeling.
-From April through July, each year, structures about to be solved by crystallography or NMR are identified, and their sequences are made available to predictors.
+CASP (Critical Assessment of Methods of Protein Structure Prediction) biannual competition provides an independent mechanism for the assessment of current methods in protein structure modeling.11 Biannually, from April through July, each year, structures about to be solved by crystallography or NMR are identified, and their sequences are made available to predictors.

-From July to December experimental coordinates become available and tens of thousands of models are submitted by approximately 200 research groups worldwide.
-The main goal of the CASP experiments is to obtain an in-depth and objective assessment of current potentialities in the area of protein structure prediction.
+From July to December, during the period of competition, experimental coordinates become available and tens of thousands of models are submitted by approximately 200 research groups worldwide.^{8,11} The main goal of the CASP experiments is to obtain an in-depth and objective assessment of current potentialities in the area of protein structure prediction.

-Robetta was the top-performing Homology server at CASP 2016 (Template-Based Modeling) and is one the most cited servers in Continuous Model Evaluation testing.
-ITASSER-QUARK was ranked as the number one server in the world for template-free modeling in CASP9 2012 and CASP10 2014 experiments.
+Robetta was the top-performing Homology server at CASP 2016 (Template-Based Modeling) and is one the most cited servers in Continuous Model Evaluation testing.11 ITASSER-QUARK was ranked as the number one server in the world for template-free modeling in CASP9 2012 and CASP10 2014 experiments.11